Rila and Pirin

 Sofia start

-Rila and Pirin are the two highest mountain ranges in Eastern Europe, the peaks of which reach almost 3000 m.
-These are massifs of thousands of picturesque lakes, pine forests, flowering alpine meadows and steep rocky slopes.
-The route passes mainly along marked trails with overnight stays in tents, does not present much technical difficulty, and covers the most interesting and significant places and natural attractions of Rila and Pirin.
+Rila and Pirin are the two highest mountain ranges in Eastern Europe, with peaks reaching almost 3,000 m.
+These massifs are home to thousands of picturesque lakes, pine forests, flowering alpine meadows and steep rocky slopes.
+The route follows mostly marked trails with overnight stays in tents, involves no great technical difficulty and covers the most interesting and significant places and natural attractions of Rila and Pirin.

 RouteRoute map